ADHD Questions & Answers

 Are people with ADHD totally unable to focus?

-No. People with ADHD can maintain focus, although it may take them more effort than it would a neurotypical person.
+Answer: No. People with ADHD can maintain focus, although it may take them more effort than it would a neurotypical person.
 In fact, people with ADHD experience "hyper-focus".
 In hyper-focus, someone becomes so engrossed in a task they find stimulating or engaging that they have a hard time moving away from it.

-Answer: No. Accommodations promote equal opportunities by leveling the playing field and helping all students reach their fullest potential.
+Answer: No. Accommodations and IPPs promote equal opportunities by leveling the playing field and helping all students reach their fullest potential.
 Without accommodations, some students must overcome barriers to learn the same material as typical students.
 Accommodations help a student work in a way that makes sense for their brain, while learning the same course material as their classmates.
 Accommodations also help a student, their parents/caregivers and their teacher(s) collaborate on an appropriate individual learning path without disrupting the other students in a class.